 Waste Disposal Services

-The municipality still operates a waste disposal grounds located on NW 01-27-05 W3.
+The municipality operates a transfer station that is located on NW 01-27-05 W3.
 It is open to R.M. of Loreburn residents, for disposal of domestic waste, wood and steel.
 There are designated sites for each type of waste and it must be sorted.
-The municipality has placed a red Loraas bin at the waste disposal grounds to help with the removal of items that cannot be put in the designated areas.
+The municipality has placed a red Loraas bin at the transfer station to help with the removal of items that cannot be put in the designated areas.
 The municipality does not accept tires, construction rubble, hazardous waste of any kind, concrete, used oil or containers at the site.
-Burning is prohibited at the disposal grounds.
-There is an employee of the RM that works at the Waste Disposal Site to help with the selection of what can be taken in at the grounds.
+Burning is prohibited at the transfer station.
+There is an employee of the RM that works at the transfer station to help with the selection of what can be taken in at the grounds.

 January 1 – March 31: